patroninc/patron/clients/ts-sdk/docs/sdks/files/README.md

 ## serveCdn

-This endpoint is designed to be used to get file content with proper authentication.
+This endpoint is designed to be used to get file content without authentication.
-It verifies user access to the file and returns the file content with proper cache headers.
+It returns the file content with proper cache headers for public access.
 The file content is streamed directly from S3 to minimize memory usage for large files.

 # Errors
-Returns an error if file not found, access denied, or S3 operations fail.
+Returns an error if file not found or S3 operations fail.

 ### Example Usage